Making Schools Pretty: Esthetic and Functional Painting in Educational Institutions

 Warm Colors

-Colors like red, orange, and yellow are stimulating and eye-catching.
-While they may be energizing in small doses, using them excessively in classrooms can be distracting or stressful for students.
-Limit the use of warm colors to feature walls or accent pieces.
+Shades like red, orange, and yellow are stimulating and attention-grabbing.
+While energizing in small doses, too much can overwhelm or distract.
+Use warm colors sparingly—for accent walls or design elements rather than full classrooms.

 Cool Colors